Ghana National Petroleum Corporation: Mandate

 The corporation was established as a state-owned company with the statutory backing of PNDC Laws 64 and 84.
 The laws mandated the corporation to engage in exploration, production and disposal of petroleum products.
 The laws also established the legal structure that informed the corporation in contractual agreements between the Government of Ghana and private oil exploration companies.
 In 1987, the Petroleum Income Tax Law were added to the corporation's mandate to permit it to tax various petroleum products for consumption.
 The law was the PNDC Law 188.

 Functions

-The corporation has among its functions to promote petroleum exploration activities, to appraise existing petroleum discoveries, and to ensure that Ghana benefits the most from the development of the country's petroleum resources.
+Promoting petroleum exploration efforts is one of the corporation's duties.
+The institution also appraises existing petroleum discoveries, and to ensure that Ghana benefits the most from the development of the country's petroleum resources.
 The corporation promotes the training of Ghanaians in petroleum-related activities and ensures environmental protection in all petroleum-related activities.